Ant Design team

 😄 After: Provide intuitive and comprehensive tests in one tool, including a special color discriminability test that makes it easy for anyone to identify similar colors at a glance.

-Optimization
+Advanced Optimization

 Usage Scenario: Users need to fix the deficiencies identified in the tests to improve the palette's usability.